jiayuchann/Memory-Allocation-Simulator/README.md

 Usage: ./msim <inputfile>

-Format of the inputfile:
+Format of the inputfile:<br />
   a: simulates the malloc() function.
-First parameter is the number of bytes to allocate. second parameter is the reference to the block
+First parameter is the number of bytes to allocate. second parameter is the reference to the block<br />
   f: simulates the free() function.
-First parameter is the reference to the block in which we are freeing
+First parameter is the reference to the block in which we are freeing<br />
   r: simulates the realloc() function.
 First parameter is the number of bytes to allocate.
 Second parameter is the reference to the block in which we are reallocating.
-Third parameter is the reference to the block after the realloction.
+Third parameter is the reference to the block after the realloction. <br />

 Use capital letters for the input while running the program.
 The results will output to output.txt